obmarg/cynic/cynic-book/src/derives/enums.md

 - `schema_module` tells cynic where to find your schema module.
 This is optional and should only be needed if your schema module is not in scope or is named something other than `schema`.
+- `non_exhaustive` can be provided to mark an enum as non-exhaustive.
+Such enums are required to have a fallback variant, but not required to have a variant for each value in the schema.

 <!-- TODO: list of the rename rules, possibly pulled from codegen docs -->